-Meet the Founder
+Meet the Trainer

 Lisa Russell has always had a love for animals and a strong desire to understand their behavior.
 At the age of 9, she began riding and training horses, and by 16, she was competing in Eventing and Show Jumping with a Thoroughbred and former racehorse named Midnight Suite.
-During that time, she became confident in handling and understanding large animals and their behavior, which highlighted her natural ability to work with them.

 Immediately after graduating High School, she took a position at the Harrisburg Humane Society where she remained a full time employee from 2008 to 2011.
 Her responsibilities included but were not limited to the daily care and maintenance of animals residing at the facility, often exceeding 150 dogs.